Adari-Harsha/SIR_Modelling_via_Integro_Differential_Equations_in_Spatial_Variables/README.md

     ```bash
     pip install numpy matplotlib
     ```
-3.  **Run the Python scripts** to simulate the infection spread and generate visualizations.
+3.  **Run the Python script** to simulate the infection spread and generate visualizations.
-    *   `python "Infection and Recovery Model - A Numerical Solution".py`
-    *   `python "2D Infection Model with Euler Method".py`
+    *   `python "IDE-Python Code".py`

 4.  **Modify the parameters** within the scripts to explore different scenarios and conditions.